Whitewashing is an excellent option for revamping your laminate floor or switching up your home decor.

 You may be surprised to learn that whitewash is not a type of paint — instead, it’s a mixed combination of paint and water.

-The benefit of whitewashing your laminate is that it’s made from simple ingredients, and it won’t lock moisture into the surface as some paints do.
+The benefit of whitewashing your laminate is that it’s made from simple ingredients and won’t lock moisture into the surface like some paints.

 It looks great and is simple to do once you have all the following tools and materials:

 - Water-based varnish (latex)

 - Matte white latex paint

 How To Whitewash Laminate Flooring — Step-by-Step Instructions